 Winter Park has 3,081 total skiable acreage, includes 166 runs and 25 lifts.
-A ski train going between Union Station and Winter Park enables guests to skip the driving.
+A ski train that travels between Union Station and Winter Park enables guests to skip the driving.
 It is one of the nearest Colorado ski resorts to Denver.

 A tip for more advanced ski families is to book First Tracks.
 First Tracks is available to blue, blue black, and black trail skiers and riders only.
 This tour helps with advanced skills on the bumps and showing skiers runs they may not have yet skied.

 The iconic Sunnyside Lift is a high-speed, six-passenger chairlift that gives skiers and riders quick access to the wide and varied terrain of Mary Jane.